505 - Travel and Expense Policy

 Spouse/Companion Travel

+A family member or other individual may accompany an employee on business travel provided there is no additional costs to the university.
 The university will not reimburse travel and entertainment expenses incurred by a spouse or other individual accompanying the employee on business unless:

 • there is a bona fide business purpose for taking the spouse or other individual, or